This article is brought to you by Aura.

 • Scan your device for malware.
 If you clicked on a suspicious link or downloaded any files, there’s a possibility your device was infected with malware.
 Running an antivirus scan can let you know if your device was compromised.

-Finally, consider signing up for an identity theft protection service.
+Finally, consider signing up for an online safety app.
 Aura provides online security, and continuously monitors your personal and financial information so that you can avoid online and social media scams.

 Need an action plan?